polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Azure Storage Queues will replace MSMQ to provide the message queuing functionality

-    -   Azure Functions will replace the Windows Services.
+    -   Azure Functions will replace the Windows services.

     -   Azure SQL Database will replace the central instance of the SQL Server database hosting Mortgage Application data.